Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks

 \section{Methodology}

 In this study, we systematically investigate the robustness and transferability of patch-based adversarial attacks across quantized neural networks with different architectures and bitwidths.
-As illustrated in Figure \ref{fig:framework}, our methodology consists of a series of controlled experiments designed to examine how factors like quantization level, spatial placement, gradient alignment, and patch size contribute to the success of patch-based attacks in QNNs.
-Each experiment targets a specific hypothesis about the behavior of QNNs under adversarial conditions, focusing on factors that could affect the transferability and resilience of patch-based attacks.
+As illustrated in Figure \ref{fig:framework}, our methodology consists of a series of controlled experiments designed to examine how factors such as quantization level, spatial placement, gradient alignment, and patch size contribute to the success of patch-based attacks in QNNs.